USGS-CMG/stglib/doc/index.rst

 Currently, this package has at least partial support for:

-- Nortek Aquadopp profilers, in mean-current and wave-burst modes
+- Nortek Aquadopp profilers, in mean-current wave-burst, and HR modes
 - Nortek Vector velocimeters
 - Nortek Signature profilers
 - RBR pressure (including waves) and turbidity sensors